DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data----deprecated-DOM-change/README.md

 * 'Get_coin_data.ipynb' which is the Jupyter Notebook of the project, where all the explanations and steps are explained throughout the notebook.
 * 'Get_coin_data.html' which contains the html source code of the html conversion of the Jupyter Notebook.
-* '*.jpg' which contains the different pictures in the notebook.
+* The directory 'Pictures_notebook' that contains all the pictures used to write the current notebook.

 ### Running the files